Events: Office for Global Engagement

 Our Global Student Leadership Council member, Alyssa Grover, organized a Global Spotlight event with UVU's Dr. Carl Canlas.
 They hosted a comparative panel discussion out at our Lehi Campus on Cybersecurity with guests from the Far Eastern University Institute of Technology in Manila, Philippines.

-GS: India and Bangladesh - Preventing Ransomware - october 31, 2024
+october 31, 2024 | GS: India and Bangladesh - Preventing Ransomware

 Ransomware

-Assisrtant professor of computer science, Dr. Saikat Das gave an insightful presentation on preventing ransomware.
+Assistant professor of computer science, Dr. Saikat Das gave an insightful presentation on preventing ransomware.
 He focused on the technical advances made in both India and Bangladesh in combating and preventing this form of malware.
 Jacob Bunker, a member of our Global Student Leadership Council, organized this event.

-GS: UVU german day - november 7, 2024
+november 7, 2024 | GS: UVU german day

 German Day

 After a series of revolutions in nearby Eastern Bloc countries, the Berlin Wall began to fall on November 9, 1989.
 This year, Utah Dual Language Immersion German language students descended upon UVU to celebrate German Day, to relive some of the East/West Germany iconic events of the past, and to learn about the culture of today.
-This collaboration between Languages and Cultures and the Global Spotlight program of the UVU Office for Global Engagement brought a mini blue Trebant, Check Point Charlie, and the Berliner treat, Currywurst, to campus for the half-day event.
+This collaboration between Languages and Cultures and the Global Spotlight program of the UVU Office for Global Engagement brought a mini blue Trebant car, Check Point Charlie, and the Berliner treat, Currywurst, to campus for the half-day event.

 World Kindness Day

-During our World Kindness Day event, Becky Pickle, CEO Huntsman Mental Health Foundation, engaged the audience with a discussion on the benefits of volunteerism and how to be more involved in everyday acts of kindness.
+During our Global Spotlight/World Kindness Day event, Becky Pickle, CEO Huntsman Mental Health Foundation, engaged the audience with a discussion on the benefits of volunteerism and how to be more involved in everyday acts of kindness.
 Gordon Hunt from UVU Psychology & Counseling Dept shared insight on the global perspective of kindness.
 Global Student Council member, Annette Cabrera helped organize the Global Spotlight event.

-UN: Really Really Free Market - November 13, 2024
+November 13, 2024 | UN: Really Really Free Market

 Really Really Free Market